 - 1. Solutions manuals with work are available in the Math Lab, Mack Building 201. - 2.
 Online solutions to homework problems (may charge a fee) Slader.com for all problems, CalcChat.com for odd-numbered problems. - 3.
 Instructor Use me I want to see you in my office. - 4.
-Classmates Find (or start) a study group. - 5.
-Dr. Guthrie's Study Sessions A retired professor has graciously offered his time to work with any Calculus 1 students.
-He will hold study sessions on MWF in AL 301 - 6.
+Classmates Find a Study Buddy. - 5.
 There is a lab assistant in the Math Lab any time the Mack Building is open.
 This lab assistant is qualified to help you with Calculus 1 questions.
 Feel free to go there for help as needed.